-Are the larvae of crane flies.
-They have a tough leathery outer skin, thus their name, which is light grey to brown in colour.
-Leatherjackets look like short, fat, brown worms .
-However when stretched out from their usual contracted state they can measure approximately 4cm (1 1/2″) long.
+The larvae of crane flies are called leather jackets, named for their tough leathery outer skin, which is light grey to brown in colour.
+They look like short, fat, brownish worms, but when stretched out from their usual contracted state they can measure approximately 4cm (1 1/2″) long.

-Leatherjackets begin feeding in the fall (August/September) soon after hatching.
+The larvae, called leatherjackets, begin feeding in the fall, soon after hatching.
 They use their rasping mouthparts to feed on plant roots, rhizomes and foliage.
-They over winter in the soil then continue their feeding frenzy in the spring.
+They pass through a total of 4 instar stages that have voracious appetites and can cause extensive damage to turf and pasture grasses causing yellowing, thinning, and large bare patches.
+Affected turf pulls up easily and secondary pests like skunks and racoons further damage the turf by digging for the leather jackets.
+Damage is similar to grub damage except the leather jackets do not destroy all of the roots as grubs do.
+Leather jackets over winter in the soil as 3rd instars, then continue their feeding frenzy in the spring.
 In milder winters they can continue to feed through some or part of the winter.
 (Note: Although leatherjackets over winter many do not survive the winter especially if they are exposed to cold, dry conditions.)
-This feeding frenzy lasts until early summer (late May to mid June) when they cease feeding, move down into the upper soil profile (3-5 cm deep) and remain in a non-feeding stage until pupation.
+This spring feeding frenzy is the most damaging and lasts until early summer (late May to mid-June) when they cease feeding, move down into the upper soil profile (3-5 cm deep) and remain in a non-feeding stage until pupation.
 Pupation occurs from late August through early-to-mid-September, when the pupae wriggle to the top of the soil in the late night to early morning and the adults emerge (omafra (2013)).

 Common Crane Fly (Tipula oleracea)

-Differ from the European crane fly in that they have 2 generations per year.
+Common Crane Fly (Tipula oleracea) are very similar to European Crane Fly (Tipula paludosa).
+They are usually greyish or occasionally a rust colour, often with a dark stripe that runs down the top center of the abdomen and/or dark lateral stripes.
+A distinguishing trait are their antennas that have 13 segments.
+They differ from the European crane fly mainly in that they have 2 generations per year.
 “Overwintering larvae from the previous fall pupate in February-March and emerge as adults in late March-April.
 Mating takes place and eggs are laid.
 The second generation of larvae mature from April through September and adults emerge for the second generation at the same time as the one generation European from August through September” (Nutri Lawn (n.d.)).
-The wings on the common crane fly are longer than the body and it’s females can fly farther to distribute their eggs than European crane fly females.
-(Oregon State University (n.d.).
+The wings on the common crane fly are longer than European craneflies, being longer than their body, this enables them to fly a little farther than the European craneflies.
+Damage can be more extensive due to having 2 generations and a longer feeding period.

 - Keep the lawns on the drier side at egg laying time.